 Cycling and beer are so intertwined we may never understand the full relationship.
 Beer is a recovery drink, an elixir for post-ride trash talking and a just plain excellent thing to pour down the neck.
 We train to drink so don’t fool around.
 Drink quality beer from real breweries.
 If it is brewed with rice instead of malted barley or requires a lime, you are off the path.
 Know your bittering units like you know your gear length.
 Life is short, don’t waste it on piss beer.

 The seating area of a saddle is to be visually level, with the base measurement made using a spirit level.
 Based on subtleties of saddle design and requirements of comfort, the saddle may then be pitched slightly forward or backward to reach a position that offers stability, power, and comfort.
 If the tilt of the saddle exceeds two degrees, you need to go get one of those saddles with springs and a thick gel pad because you are obviously a big pussy.
 The midpoint of the saddle as measured from tip to tail shall fall well behind and may not be positioned forward of the line made by extending the seat tube through the top of the saddle.
-(Also see Rule #44 and Rule #48.)
+(Also see Rule #44.)

 It is completely unacceptable to intentionally turn one’s steed upside down for any reason under any circumstances.
 Besides the risk of scratching the saddle, levers and stem, it is unprofessional and a disgrace to your loyal steed.
 The risk of the bike falling over is increased, wheel removal/replacement is made more difficult and your bidons will leak.
 The only reason a bicycle should ever be in an upside down position is during mid-rotation while crashing.
 This Rule also applies to upside down saddle-mount roof bars.23